Variations on Memetic Algorithms for Graph Coloring Problems: Analysis of diversification

 \subsection{Dose of diversification in the GPX crossover}

-Some modifications are performed on the GPX crossover in order to increase (as for the first test) or decrease (as for the second test) the dose of diversification within this operator.
+Some modifications are performed on the \emph{GPX} crossover in order to increase (as for the first test) or decrease (as for the second test) the dose of diversification within this operator.

-\subsubsection{Test on GPX with increased chance: random draw of a color classes number}
+\subsubsection{Test on GPX with increased randomness: random draw of a number of color classes}

-In order to increase the levels of chance within the GPX crossover, one randomizes the GPX.
-One recalls (cf. section~\ref{sect:GPX}) that at each step of the GPX, the selected parent transmits the largest color class to the child.
-In this test, we begin by randomly transmitting $x$ color classes chosen from the parents to the child; after those $x$ steps, one starts again by alternately transmitting the largest color class from each parent. $x$ is the random level.
-If $x=0$, then the crossover is the same as the initial GPX.
-If $x$ increases, then the chance and the diversity also increase.
-To evaluate this modification of the crossover, we count the cumulative iterations number of TabuCol that one $H_2col$ run requires in order to find a legal $k$-coloring.
-For each $x$ value, the algorithm runs ten times in order to produce more robust results.
-For the test, we consider the $48$-coloring problem for graph DSJC500.5 of the DIMACS benchmark.
-The figure~\ref{fig:randColor} shows in abscissa the random level $x$ and in ordinate the average necessary iterations number required to find a legal $48$-coloring.
+In order to increase the level of randomness within the \emph{GPX} crossover, we randomize the \emph{GPX}.
+It should be remembered (cf. section~\ref{sect:GPX}) that at each step of the \emph{GPX}, the selected parent transmits the largest color class to the child.
+In this test, we begin by randomly transmitting $x\in\iintervalleff{0}{k}$ color classes chosen from the parents to the child; after those $x$ steps, we start again by alternately transmitting the largest color class from each parent ($x$ is the random level).
+If $x=0$, then the crossover is the same as the initial \emph{GPX}.
+If $x$ increases, then the randomness and the diversity also increase.
+To evaluate this modification of the crossover, we count the cumulative iterations number of \emph{TabuCol} that one \emph{HEAD} run requires in order to find a legal $k$-coloring.
+For each $x$ value, the algorithm is run ten times in order to produce more robust results.
+For the test, we consider the $48$-coloring problem for graph <\texttt{dsjc500.5}> of the DIMACS benchmark.
+Figure~\ref{fig:randColor} shows in abscissa the random level $x$ and in ordinate the average number of iterations required to find a legal $48$-coloring.